Gluten Free Dutch Baby with Blueberry Maple Syrup

 Case in point: today’s gluten free Dutch baby.
 If I didn’t tell you, you would never know or guess that this pancake is 100% whole grain.
 It is light and airy, and indistinguishable from a traditional Dutch baby in texture.

 The icing on the cake (or, in this case, the syrup on the Dutch baby) is the homemade blueberry maple syrup!
-It couldn’t be easier to throw together, contains just two ingredients, and is my new go-to summer topping for waffles and pancakes.
+It couldn’t be easier to throw together, contains just two ingredients (maple syrup and blueberries) and is my new go-to summer topping for waffles and pancakes.

 Ugh, so good.